How does Florida define what an electric bike is?

 The state of Florida (FL) defines electric bicycles as a bicycle or a tricycle equipped with with fully operable pedals, a seat or saddle for the use of the rider, and an electric motor of less than 750 watts.
 Electric bikes are categorized into 3 categories:

-- Class 1 is for the ones equipped with a motor that provides assistance only when the rider is pedaling and it stops when the electric bicycle reaches the speed of 20 mph.
+- Class 1 is for the bikes equipped with a motor that provides assistance only when the rider is pedaling and it stops when the electric bicycle reaches the speed of 20 mph.

-- Class 2 is for those equipped with a motor that can power up the bike event when the rider isn't pedaling and it ceases to provide assistance when the electric bicycle reaches the speed of 20 mph.
+- Class 2 is for bikes equipped with a motor & throttle that can power up the bike even when the rider isn't pedaling and it ceases to provide assistance when the electric bicycle reaches the speed of 20 mph.

 - Class 3 applies to those bikes equipped with a motor that provides assistance only when the rider is pedaling and it stops when the electric bicycle reaches the speed of 28 mph.